pace/cloud-sdk-android/docs/index.md

 }
 ```
 Upon completion of this authorization request, a `PendingIntent` of the `completedActivity` will be invoked.
-If the user cancels the authorization request, a `PendingIntent` of the `canceledActivity` will be invoked.
+If the user cancels the authorization request or if no supported browser is installed, a `PendingIntent` of the `canceledActivity` will be invoked.

 Call the following function when an `intent` is passed to the `completedActivity` or `canceledActivity` from [Chrome Custom Tab](https://developer.chrome.com/multidevice/android/customtabs) to retrieve the access token:
 ```kotlin